wendy7756/resume-to-web/src/content/blog/resume-to-website-guide.md

 **Ready to create your professional website?** Browse our [template gallery](/template/) and email us your content.
 Join thousands of professionals who've already made the switch from static PDFs to dynamic web presence.

-*ResumeHub is free, open-source, and committed to democratizing professional online presence for everyone.*
+*ResumeLink is free, open-source, and committed to democratizing professional online presence for everyone.*